stellar/awesome-stellar/README.md

 - [RealtyBits](https://www.realtybits.com/) - RealtyBits is the first blockchain based marketplace for buying and selling real estate assets with digital currencies from anywhere in the world.

+- [Kapilendo](https://www.kapilendo.de/) - Kapilendo is a banking platform for SMEs and issued its first blockchain-based digital bond on Stellar.

 - [DealBox](https://dlbx.io/) - A feature-rich digital securities issuance and investment platform connecting entrepreneurs and investors to enable the future of investing and capital formation.

 - [Tempo](https://tempo.eu.com/en) - Tempo is an international money transfer, money and crypto exchange company.
 It offers online, offline and crypto remittances to nearly 100 countries.